 Nige Tassell writes about popular culture and sport.
 This has been his job for the last quarter of a century.
 His work has appeared in The Guardian, The Word, The Sunday Times, The Independent, GQ, Esquire, Q, FourFourTwo, New Statesman, the Times Literary Supplement, The Blizzard and When Saturday Comes among others.
 Over that quarter of a century, he has interviewed many hundreds of public figures, from comedians to cricketers, pop stars to Premier League winners.
 He has also written and presented music documentaries for BBC Radio 4.

-Nige’s book Bottom Corner: Hope, Glory And Non-League Football was named among Waterstones’ top 12 sports books of 2016, while Three Weeks, Eight Seconds: Greg LeMond, Laurent Fignon And The Epic Tour de France Of 1989 was shortlisted in the Cycling Book of the Year category at the Sports Books Awards and has since been published in the Netherlands, Spain and the US.
+Nige writes books, too – seven at the last count.
+These include The Bottom Corner: Hope, Glory and Non-League Football, which was named among Waterstones’ top 12 sports books of 2016.
+Another – Three Weeks, Eight Seconds: Greg LeMond, Laurent Fignon and the Epic Tour de France of 1989 – was shortlisted at the Sports Book Awards and has since been published in the Netherlands, Spain and the US.

 Books by Nige Tassell

 Represented at The North Literary Agency by Kevin Pocklington.